Signing up for SNAP

 Once you have your SNAP (FNS) number from the federal government, it’s easy!
 You’ll need to share that number with Dharma, and we’ll ensure your account is setup properly.

 New Merchants will have the opportunity to request EBT acceptance and to input their FNS number when filling out Dharma’s Getting Started form.
+Please note that Dharma does not offer standalone EBT accounts, they must be part of credit/debit card processing.

 Existing Merchants can open up a support ticket by clicking here, and a Dharma Support representative will assist you in ensuring your account is properly setup for EBT acceptance.